Efficient Vision Transformer for Human Pose Estimation via Patch Selection: Related Work

 \subsection{Human Pose Estimation}

-Human pose estimation is a vital task in computer vision that involves identifying and estimating the location of human body parts from 2D images or videos.
-It has several applications, including human-computer interaction~\cite{Ke2018ComputerVF}, action recognition~\cite{Du2015HierarchicalRN, Yan2018SpatialTG}, virtual and augmented reality~\cite{Obdrzlek2012RealTimeHP, Lin2010AugmentedRW}, and surveillance~\cite{Lamas2022HumanPE}.
-In recent years, deep learning methods have been successful in 2D HPE, with most methods employing CNNs to learn a mapping between the input image and the corresponding 2D pose.
+Human Pose Estimation is an essential task in computer vision that involves identifying and estimating the location of human body joints from 2D images or videos.
+In recent years, deep learning methods have been successful in 2D human pose estimation, with most methods employing CNNs to learn a mapping between the input image and the corresponding 2D pose.
+There are two main deep learning pipelines used in single person pose estimation: regression-based and heatmap-based approaches.
+Regression-based methods directly map the input image to 2D joint positions~\cite{Toshev2014DeepPoseHP}, while heatmap-based methods predict approximate joint locations using 2D Gaussian heatmaps centered at the body joint~\cite{Wei2016ConvolutionalPM}.
+The heatmap-based approach is effective and commonly used, and will be used for inference in this work although both will be utilized for training.

-Single-person HPE is generally accomplished using two deep learning pipelines: regression-based or heatmap-based approaches, with the latter being the focus of this work.
-In the regression-based approach, the network learns a mapping from the input image to body keypoints via end-to-end training, treating the task as a joint position regression problem.
-The heatmap-based approach, on the other hand, predicts the approximate location of keypoints encoded via a 2D Gaussian heatmap centered at the body joint.
-Multi-person HPE is more challenging than single-person pose estimation, requiring the determination of the number of people, their positions, and how to group key points.
-Top-down and bottom-up approaches are used for multi-person pose estimation, with this work focusing on the former, which uses person detectors to extract a set of boxes from the input images and applies single-person pose estimators to each person box to produce multi-person poses.
+Multi-person pose estimation is a difficult task that requires determining the number of people and their positions, as well as grouping key points.
+Two main approaches are top-down and bottom-up.
+Top-down approaches~\cite{Sun2019DeepHR, Xiao2018SimpleBF, Newell2016StackedHN, Yang2021TransPoseKL, Yuan2021HRFormerHT} use person detectors to extract boxes from input images and then apply single-person pose estimators to produce multi-person poses.
+In contrast, bottom-up techniques~\cite{Cao2021OpenPoseRM, Newell2017AssociativeEE, Cheng2020HigherHRNetSR, Shi2022EndtoEndMP} identify all body joints in a single image and group them for each person.
+This work will follow the top-down approach, which has been shown to be effective.